c6o/docs/content/guides/firstapp.md

 }
 ```

-TODO: should add resources to the app as an owner
+> TODO: should add resources with the application as an owner for uninstall.

 ### Other actions